Practitioner Certificate Creative Writing for Therapeutic Purposes (CWTP) for Therapists

 Day 1 Introduction to Creative Writing for Therapeutic Purposes

 The first day is an introduction to Creative Writing for Therapeutic Purposes (CWTP).
 Students will identify their learning objectives and find out how this field has evolved.
 There are examples of applications in different settings, together with some initial theory and research into its effects and uses.
-We will consider how CWTP overlaps and differs from ‘talking therapies’, taking a look at writing approaches used within a number of therapeutic practices, including letter writing, stories, free fall writing, and poetry.
-We will consider best practice when establishing a CWTP group, with a gentle lead-in to our initial writing activities.
+We will consider how CWTP overlaps and differs from ‘talking therapies’, taking a look at writing approaches used within therapeutic practices, including letter writing, stories, free writing, and poetry.
+We will consider best practice when establishing a CWTP group, with a gentle lead-in to our initial writing activities and reflection on them.

-Metaphor is embedded in our everyday language and can enable communication of complex multi-levelled experience.
+Metaphor is embedded in our everyday language and can enable communication of complex multi- levelled experience.
 Personal and shared myths are used to relate and explain experience and identities.
 We will look at theory from key texts to highlight ways of working with metaphor and myth, and to inspire students’ writing and reflection.
 Writing activities will include ‘finding your metaphors’ and ‘stories we live by’.
-We will discuss challenges and pitfalls of these areas of work and students will have the opportunity to devise an exercise of their own.

 CWTP involves spending time with language and attending carefully to nuances of voice, register, tone, word choice or word avoidance.
 These all play a part in the therapist’s practice and by paying attention to chosen expressions as well as the language of written texts such as poems we are able to make conscious choices about the forms of expression we use, and to enhance our ability to tune in to others’.
 We will look at varieties of language, genre writing and structured poetic form.
 We will explore how to choose a form with a client to assist with an issue.